 My name is Sahil Handa.
 I was born in North London to Indian parents — one was born in Kenya, and the other in India.
 I spent three years living in India (2006 - 2009) before returning to London for high school at this grammar school.
-I then took a gap year to run around the world backpacking, skydiving, and dancing with strangers.
-I'm currently taking indefinite leave from Harvard, where I am doing a joint major in Social Studies & Philosophy and a minor in English.
+I spent time as a visual artist with the Royal Academy of Arts and as an actor with the National Youth Theatre.
+I had an interest in tech and worked at a few of startups during my gap year, before running around the world backpacking, skydiving, and dancing with strangers.
+I'm currently taking indefinite leave from Harvard, where I study philosophy.
 I also spent two terms at Jesus College, Cambridge in the Spring of 2020, where I finished my Junior year.

-I am currently working on a startup called ByLines (more soon.)
+I am currently working on a startup called ByLines (we're building a superpowered wallet-wallet messaging platform.)
 Before that, I was on the founding team at Persuasion, a publication dedicated to defending the values of a free society.
-I like to read, write, listen, and dance (literally and metaphoritcally.)
+I spend my time reading, writing, programming, drawing, designing, and dancing (literally and metaphorically.)
 In a past life, I had extremely long hair and played the guitar.
-Topics I’ve been thinking about recently: digital identity, decentralization, polarization, the future of religion, time travel, the future of education, generational divides, and myth-making.
-I am commisioned to write a book about the campus comformity crisis, and the project is ongoing, albeit slower than I intended.

 Here’s a selection of some recent writing: